University of Johannesburg: Recent history

+The official logo, designed by Joey Hifi, features two African hoopoes (Upupa africana), which is also the official mascot of the UJ Sports Bureau.

 Campuses

 UJ has four campuses: the Auckland Park Kingsway, Auckland Park Bunting Road, Doornfontein and Soweto campuses – all located in the metropolitan area of the City of Johannesburg.

-The university comprises a built-up area in excess of 45,000m2 and the facilities available at the respective campuses include:
+The university comprises a built-up area over 45,000m2 and the facilities available at the respective campuses include: